 I thought that if my parents knew how bad I was, I would be severely punished and I would be denied all the things that I relied on to survive; food, companionship, my home.

-And if anyone had asked me if I was being abused, I would have categorically denied it.
+So if anyone had asked me if I was being abused, I would have categorically denied it.
 Most children don’t disclose sexual abuse at the time that they are subjected to it and many children will deny they are being abused when asked.